Updated: Jul 27, 2022

 Like me, there may be many who are passionate to write and yet stuck at the beginning.
 Others may have begun but feel daunted by the long journey.
 A few months back, I also stumbled and fumbled at my journey’s outset.
 Now writing keeps me busy, satisfied and stimulated.
 This post is my endeavour to share my learnings with fellow aspiring writers.

-Five steps to the beginning
+Five steps to being a published writer

 The beginning is the most important and, often, the most challenging part of any new innings.